 There are a number of routes to ending an Administration.
-If the appointment was 'in court' as for an appointment application by an unsecured creditor it is usually necessary for there to be a final court hearing.
+If the appointment was 'in court' as outlined earlier it is usually necessary for there to be a final court hearing.
 The primary routes for both in and out of court appointments are: